curatingbits/todo/README.md

 # Tasks
 An easy way to stay productive by creating projects and listing out tasks.

+Tasks frontend client is bult using React and [Rails as the API backend](https://github.com/curatingbits/todo-api) using Postgres.

+** Tasks is dependent on the Rails Backend, visit the repo for installation instructions.**

 ### Live example below<br>
 https://ancient-headland-91530.herokuapp.com/